What Is Tax Base?

 The tax liability is arrived at by multiplying the tax base into the tax rate.
-Therefore the tax base would thus be the tax liability divided by the tax rate.
+Therefore, it would thus be the tax liability divided by the tax rate.

 Mrs. Lucia, a businesswoman, happened to earn $20000 last year.
 Out of this amount, $15000 was subject to tax.